 Stress commonly causes side effects, like lack of sleep and elevated blood pressure, and can even affect your mental health.
-Acne and stress also go hand in hand, so if you’re wondering why that breakout appeared basically overnight, your stress level could be the culprit.
+Acne and stress also go hand in hand.
+So, if you’re wondering why that breakout appeared basically overnight, your stress level could be the culprit.

 Does Stress Cause Breakouts?

-Researchers aren’t sure how exactly stress causes acne, but inflammation is one likely suspect.
+Researchers aren’t sure exactly how stress causes acne, but inflammation is one likely suspect.
 People who are stressed also tend to indulge in bad habits (eating junk food, sleeping irregular hours, not exercising) that can make a skin problem worse.

 How You Can Prevent Stress-Induced Acne

 - Take conscious steps to manage your stress.
 You may not be able to remove the stressor (bills, divorce, job change) from your life, but you can change how you react to it.

-Look for healthy ways to relieve your anxietyand stay positive.
+- Look for healthy ways to relieve your anxietyand stay positive.
 Eat wholesome foods, meditate, make sleep a priority, and exercise whenever you can, even if it’s just a walk around the block.
 Avoid binging on sugar, caffeine, alcohol, or other substances to relieve stress.